Skip to content

 I have written a whole post on the best (classical) Latin dictionaries, so I recommend that you read that for more information.
 Here I will summarize my thoughts quickly.

 My top choice for beginners and intermediate students is The New College Latin & English Dictionary.
-It is clear and thorough while also managing to be small and affordable (typically less than $10 on The Book Depository, Bookshop, or Amazon).
+It is clear and thorough while also managing to be small and affordable (typically less than $10 on Bookshop or Amazon).

 For advanced students, my favorite is definitely Lewis and Short’s A Latin Dictionary.
 This is the dictionary that I use every day as a PhD student at Harvard.
-You can purchase a physical copy on Bookshop, The Book Depository, or Amazon.
+You can purchase a physical copy on Bookshop or Amazon.

 Additionally, Lewis and Short is available online for free in various forms.
 I usually access it via Logeion, a platform created by the University of Chicago.
 There is also a Logeion app, which I love.

-Don’t forget to read my post on choosing the best Latin dictionary!
+👉 Read my full post on choosing the best Latin dictionary.

 Latin Vocabulary Tools

-We have already talked about dictionaries, but what about other vocabulary tools?
+We have already covered dictionaries, but what about other vocabulary tools?
 Here are some useful resources (online and print).

 Vocabulary Building

 First of all, let’s talk about vocabulary building.
 Do you want to increase your Latin vocabulary, but aren’t sure how?
-Then you will love the Dickinson Latin Core Vocabulary List.
+Then you will love the Dickinson College Commentaries Latin Core Vocabulary List.

 Yes, 70%.
 You read that right.
 If you work through this list, then you can read almost anything in Latin and recognize a huge percentage of the words.